-Taking care of your furnace can help more than you’d think in the time in between furnace service appointments.
-One of the easiest, and essential, ways to take care of your furnace lies in changing your furnace filter.
-Having a clogged air filter can contribute to a number of negative concerns for your heating and cooling system, its efficiency, and ultimately, how much you’re spending on your energy bills every month.
+Caring for your furnace can help more than you’d think in the months in between furnace service appointments.
+One of the simplest, and essential, ways to care for your furnace lies in changing your furnace filter.
+Having a clogged air filter can contribute to a number of negative concerns for your heating and cooling system, its efficiency, and ultimately, how much your energy costs are each month.

-- Home habits: if you have pets in your home, it could make sense to change your filter more often because of pet dander.
-If you have someone in the house that has allergies or asthma, consider replacing your home’s air filter more regularly to help ease their symptoms.
+- Home habits: if you have pets in your home, it could make sense to replace your filter more often because of pet dander.
+If you have someone in the house that suffers from allergies or asthma, think about replacing your home’s air filter more regularly to help with their symptoms.

-Now you’re probably wondering how to swap out your furnace filter.
-Obviously this will vary depending on what furnace you have, but usually:
+Now you’re likely wondering how to swap out your furnace filter.
+Obviously this will change depending on what furnace you have, but usually:

 At Service Experts Heating & Air Conditioning, we offer membership plans that include replacing standard furnace filters.
 Give us a call today at 901-235-1196 or set up an appointment with us online.

 - Open or take off the air filter panel around the bottom of your furnace to expose an open compartment.

 - On the top of that open compartment is where you’ll see your furnace filter resting on two metal brackets.